dcunited001/dcunited001.github.io/_posts/2016-07-11-consciousness-as-a-continuum.md

 ---
-title: "Consciousness as a Continuum"
+title: "Consciousness as a Continuum: Life, the Cosmos and You"
 categories: blog
 tags: "creativity writing sci-fi language linguistics dreams literature metamodernism savingtheworld philosophy"